theirishduck/pikmin-nds/README.md

 ### Linux

-Most distributions have docker support added to their package managers already, popular package names include `docker`, `docker-engine`, and `docker.io`.
-Once you've installed docker, you'll usually need to add your local user to the `docker` group and then reboot your computer.
-After you've done that, navigate to the project directory, and run `build.sh` which will produce `pikmin-nds.nds`.
+Most distributions have docker support added to their package managers already.
+You can find official instructions for distributions which Docker supports [here](https://docs.docker.com/engine/installation/) Afterwards, navigate to the project directory, and run `build.sh` which will produce `pikmin-nds.nds`.

 ### Running